tasox/Apophis/README.md

 ### [+] Triple DES

 The 3DES payloads are located under ```payloads/3DES/``` directory.
 There are two payloads and need to be executed diferrently.
+Password and Salt are static values but you can modified them as you need.

+- Password: oqphnbt0kuedizy4m3avx6r5lf21jc8s
+- Salt: vh9b4tsxrl1560wg8nda2meuc7yjzop3

 #### Method 1
 The executable **des_decryptor.exe** is downloading the file from your Web server and executes it reflectively.